-This extraordinary work of art is much more than a simply fountain: it is the triumph of Baroque aesthetics that is embodied in natural forms.
+The Trevi Fountain is an extraordinary work of art , much more than a simply fountain: it is the triumph of Baroque aesthetics that is embodied in natural forms.

 Before leaving, do not forget to throw a coin in the fountain, in fact, the most famous popular legend connected to the fountain ensures that you bring luck throwing a coin from your shoulders and in this way you will also ensure the return to the eternal city.
 A walking tour in this area will allow you to discover the best of Rome’s city center.
 It often includes other attractions as the Pantheon and Spanish stairs.

 3 – The Pantheon

 Visiting the Pantheon is a unique experience!
 A merely magnificent work that contains beauty, technique, and harmony.
 It’s a masterpiece of architecture and engineering.
 An obligatory stop that can’t miss during your visit to the Eternal City.
 If you have a way, enter the temple at noon, when the rays of the sun coming from the oculus become extraordinarily intense and create a truly unique effect!